DanielVanNoord/Alpaca-CoverCalibrator/Alpaca.CoverCalibrator/README.md

 Alpaca REST server with Blazor UI

 Folders
+* Authorization - Authorization filters for controllers and a user server for authenticating users.
 * Controllers - Asp.Net MVC controllers exposing the Alpaca interfaces.
   *  Device controllers access the device through the device manager and expose the Alpaca API.
 They should work with any device that exposes the correct Interface with minimal (ideally no) changes.
   * The Management Controller exposes the Alpaca Management API.
 Some customization may be required to expose a servers custom information.
 Development note, it may be better to put that information in the ServerManager class and access those constants.